 The Commission operates several loan programs to provide low or no interest loans for wastewater, small business and housing projects.
-The loans are carried at the net realizable value, and all amounts are believed collectible as of June 30, 2015.
+The loans are carried at the net realizable value, and all amounts are believed collectible as of June 30, 2016.
 Loan loss reserves exist for several of the programs.
-No loan amounts were written off during the year.
+During the year ended June 30, 2016 a total of \$15,086, representing seven nonperforming loans, were written off.